This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

-Because of its low amylose content, glutinous rice becomes very sticky, chewier and glutinous when cooked.
+Because of its low amylose content, glutinous rice becomes very sticky, chewier, and glutinous when cooked.
 It also has a sweet flavor, which makes them ideal in making sweets or cakes.
-Glutinous rice is also often ground into fine flour to make mochiko (also called sweet rice flour or mochi flour).
-This flour is used for making dango (traditional Japanese sweet), mochi (rice cake), yatsuhashi (traditional sweet from Kyoto) and so on.
+Glutinous rice is also often ground into a fine flour to make mochiko (also called sweet rice flour or mochi flour).
+This flour is used for making dango (traditional Japanese sweet), mochi (rice cake), yatsuhashi (traditional sweet from Kyoto), and so on.

 Can I substitute Japanese glutinous rice or sweet rice with other types of glutinous rice?